rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 ---

 ## Introduction
-In my project we are using many flavours of Kubernetes viz.
+In my project, we are using many flavours of Kubernetes viz.
 EKS, AKS, GKE, RKE, ACK.
-RBAC for all these cluster are managed via a central Active Directory as well as the user authentication, and this is achieved centrally by onboarding all the cluster on Rancher to manage all Kubernetes cluster.
+RBAC for all these clusters are managed via a central Active Directory as well as the user authentication, and this is achieved centrally by onboarding all the cluster on Rancher to manage all Kubernetes cluster.

 I had a requirement where we couldn't onboard the users to our Active Directory, and the plan was to give them access to Amazon EKS via an Azure AD external users(or guest users).

-Since now, [Amazon supports user authentication with OIDC compatible identity provider](https://aws.amazon.com/about-aws/whats-new/2021/02/amazon-eks-clusters-support-user-authentication-oidc-compatible-identity-providers/), I tried my hands at integrating AAD guest users to access this EKS.
+Now, [Amazon supports user authentication with OIDC compatible identity providers](https://aws.amazon.com/about-aws/whats-new/2021/02/amazon-eks-clusters-support-user-authentication-oidc-compatible-identity-providers/), I tried my hands at integrating AAD guest users to access this EKS.

 ## Setup